 Welcome aboard the Alaska Marine Highway System

 The Alaska Marine Highway System (AMHS) provides epic views and authentic Alaskan experiences.
-The fleet is 11 vessels strong and stretches from Bellingham, Wash., in the southeast to the Aleutian Islands in the northwest.
+The fleet is 11 vessels strong and stretches from Bellingham, WA in the southeast to the Aleutian Islands in the northwest.
 The ferry’s 3,500-mile route connects 35 ports and glides through the scenic Inside Passage.
 Treat yourself to this one-of-a-kind voyage and explore the unspoiled coastline of Southeast Alaska.

 It’s no wonder this National Scenic Byway has received the nation’s highest designation as an All-American Road, one of only 27 U.S. highways that have received this honor.

 All vessels vary in size, with some able to carry up to 500 passengers and 100 vehicles.
 Riders can either walk on board or bring their car, truck, RV, motorcycle, bicycle or kayak.
 Fares vary by distance, vehicle and size (see below).

 Keeping yourself occupied is easy — all vessels feature observation lounges and solariums for optimal sightseeing, while some vessels boast theaters, card rooms, small video arcades and reading rooms.
 Stop by the vessel’s gift shop for souvenirs and information about Alaska, as well as travel essentials, magazines, and other goods.